Annoraaq/grid-engine/docs/p/ascii-renderer/index.md

 Create a directory `src` and create the following empty files within it: `main.ts` and `AsciiRenderer.ts`.

-Your directory tree should now look like
+Your directory tree should now look like this:

 ```
 | - index.html